 The University Code of Conduct expresses our commitment to the ethical, professional and legal standards we use as the basis for our decisions and dealings inside and outside the University.
 Members of the University community are individually and collectively responsible for upholding this Code.
-To this end, members must be mindful of and comply with the University’s statutes and regulations, policies, standards and laws that are in force from time to time.
+To this end, members must be mindful of and comply with the University’s statutes and regulations, policies, standards and applicable laws that are in force from time to time.

 The Code applies to the following persons:

-They are referred to in the Code as "members of the University community" or "community members".
+They are referred to in the Code as "members of the University community" or "community members."

-Approving authority: University Cabinet, NTU
+Approving authority: NTU Board of Trustees

-Members of the University community must at all times conduct themselves with integrity so that their dealings with others inside or outside the University are fair, honest and considerate of the interests and reputation of the University as well as of others.
+Members of the University community must at all times conduct themselves with integrity so that their dealings with others inside or outside the University are fair, honest and considerate of the interest and reputation of the University as well as of others.